kapella-hub/monitor_report_agent/README.md

 curl http://localhost:8000/health
 ```

-The response reports whether the scheduler task is alive, the database connection is reachable, the active database backend,
+The response reports whether the scheduler is enabled and running, the database connection is reachable, the active database
-and the configured LLM provider.
+backend, and the configured LLM provider.

 Run history is automatically trimmed after each execution to keep at most `MAX_RUN_HISTORY_PER_MONITOR` records per monitor (default: 200), so long-running deployments don't accumulate unbounded history.
 Set the environment variable to adjust retention.